baww-com/baww-com.github.io/not-posts/Alts/Ripple/ripple.md

 ---
 layout: page
 title: How to Buy Ripple Cryptocurrency
-seo_title: "2 Methods to Buy Ripple Cryptocurrency - Credit Card, Debit Card and Bank"
+seo_title: "2 Ways to Buy Ripple Cryptocurrency - Credit or Debit Card and Bank Account"
 permalink: /ripple/
 ---